Sunday, November 3, 2013

 Greater Poland, known as Wielkopolska in Polish, is located in Western Poland.
 This is where the Piast kingdom first emerged around 960AD, and then expanded to eventually become the Kingdom of Poland (see map below, from Wikipedia).
 So it's basically the cradle of the nation.
 Indeed, the present-day capital of Greater Poland, the city of Poznan, was the first capital of the Kingdom of Poland.

-The main goals of the project are to test the level of genetic continuity in Greater Poland from the Iron Age to the Middle Ages (ie. either side of the so called Migration Period of the early Middle Ages), characterize the biogeographic origins of the Piast Dynasty, and compare the early Polish ruling elite to the peasants in terms of genetic structure.
+The main goals of the project are to test the level of genetic continuity in Greater Poland from the Iron Age to the Middle Ages (ie. either side of the so called Migration Period of the early Middle Ages), characterize the biogeographic origins of the Piast Dynasty, and compare the DNA of the early Polish ruling elite to that of the early peasants.

 The work will be carried out over a five year period, and as far as I can tell from the source linked to below, the aim is to fully sequence as many genomes as possible from the hundreds of ancient skeletons stored at Polish museums and universities.
 That sort of resolution should make it possible to easily meet the project goals.
 The press release doesn't say where the sequencing will be done, but a state-of-the-art ancient DNA lab was launched in Poznan about a year ago, so that looks like the most likely place (see here).